Stop Overpaying: The Hidden "AI Tax" in Your Marketing Stack

 Is your marketing budget bleeding out?

 Vendors sold us the dream of a single platform for everything.
+They promised seamless integration and holistic data views.
 But in reality, you are paying a premium for a bundle of average tools, many of which are now obsolete due to AI.

 The "Contact Tier" Scam